 I got into this situation of being super low body-fat but with belly-fat by:

-- Being inactive and living a sedentary lifestyle, sitting indoors all day.
+- Being inactive and living a sedentary lifestyle.

 - Never challenging my muscles with resistance, so my muscles didn’t need to grow big and strong.

 - Not knowing anything about nutrition.
-I was consuming tons of processed garbage like cookies, chips, and Coca-Cola, which stores preferentially as belly-fat.
+I was consuming tons of processed garbage like cookies, chips, and Coca-Cola.
+These ultra-processed foods can stores preferentially as belly-fat, covering up my abs, while not giving my body the nutrition it needs to build muscle to cover my ribs.

 - Lifting weights 3x a week.
 Lifting weights activates “muscle-protein synthesis,” the process of sending protein to your muscles to build them up.
 I chose a program that focused more on “hypertrophy” rather than strength development.
 So it was a higher volume routine, with moderate weights, and a mix of compound and isolation exercises.

-- Walking thirty minutes outside in the sunshine to the gym (and back.)
+- Walking 45 minutes outside in the sunshine to the gym and back, 3x a week.
 When I first was fixing this problem, I was training at my university gym, and while it was free, it wasn’t exactly close.
 This meant that I was now walking 3 hours outside in the sunshine each week.

-- Eating lots of meat and vegetables with my diet made up of least 80% whole food (20% discretionary / junk.)
-The funny thing is that even though I had belly-fat, I was eating more food, like lean meats, and getting bigger and leaner because now I was exercising.
-Real food contained the vitamins, minerals, phytonutrients, fibre, and a million other good things that lowered my inflammation, and helped me feel amazing.
+- Eating more real food like meat and vegetables while eating less ultra-processed foods.
+My improved diet was now made up of least 80% whole food (20% discretionary / junk.)
+The funny thing is that even though I had belly-fat, I tried eating more food, like lean meats, and getting bigger and leaner because now I was eating real food paired with exercising.
+Real food contained the vitamins, minerals, phytonutrients, fibre, and a million other good things that lowered my inflammation, getting rid of the belly-fat, and fueling my muscles to cover my ribs.
+The entire process helped me feel amazing.

 In May 2010, my business partner and I decided to do an experiment together to stop being skinny, which we called Lean to Mean.